 According to the Higher Education Act, loans can only be canceled if you die or become “totally and permanently disabled after the loan is disbursed.”

 Loans can also be discharged, outside of bankruptcy proceedings, if your school improperly certified the training it offered, closed while you were in attendance, or closed within 90 days after you withdrew.
 These are fairly rare situations though, so let’s take a look at happens more frequently.

 If you are looking to declare bankruptcy as a solution, it can sometimes offer the relief you need.
 However, discharging student loans under Chapter 7 is unlikely in most cases because they are specifically excluded from discharge in the bankruptcy code.

 The non-discharge-ability requirements for educational loans are for both student borrowers and parent borrowers, and they also apply to consolidation plans.
 But getting around this law requires petitioning for “undue hardship,” which is only granted in extremely special circumstances.

 You typically must prove to the court that you are unable to pay now and have no chance of being able to pay the loan in the future.

 However, you shouldn’t rely on any type of bankruptcy to get out of your student loans because it is very difficult to do.
-Then, you’ll still end up owing your student loans just as you did before filing for Chapter 7 bankruptcy.
+You’ll still end up owing on them just as you did before filing for Chapter 7 bankruptcy.